Spot humpback whales, leatherback turtles and severely threatened Damara terns in this beautiful and diverse national park.

 Walking down the endless beach, you pass the idyllic resort La Baie des Tortues Luth, a perfect place for a break.
 From here, a short hike in the forest takes you to the place where chief Rapontchombo, alias King Denis, was buried for the first time.
 Rising sea levels forced the villagers to dig the body up and rebury the king somewhere deeper in the forest.
 If you want to visit his current grave, you should ask the village’s chief – who is one of Rapontchombo’s direct descendants – for permission and directions.

 Continuing south brings you to Pointe de Ngombé and its lighthouse, which dates to the end of the 19th century.
-There used to be a nice restaurant here, but it closed its doors in 2012 after the death of its proprietor, Monsieur Moustache, and has since fallen into disrepair.
 It may be possible to climb to the top of the lighthouse for spectacular views of the ocean, but do use your judgement.
 From June to September, it’s possible to spot passing humpback whales from up here.